 Students in Grades 6, 8 and 10 will also write the Cognitive Ability Test (CAT4) in the first few months of the year.
 The CAT4 measures ability, however, it also measures students' learning competencies and styles which allows teachers to modify and adapt their instruction to further meet the needs of each student.

-Data from MAP and CAT4 tests are used in decision making for placement in honors and IB courses.
+Data from MAP and CAT4 tests are used as part of the data picture for making decisions for placement in honors, AP and IB courses.